glcapps/MCP-to-ToolCall-Proxies/README.md

 These proxy mechanisms make it feasible to bridge tool invocation across LLM environments that adhere to different standards.
 For example:

-- An OpenAI-hosted assistant emitting tool use requests (OpenAI schema) can interact with an Anthropic-hosted MCP backend.
+- A hosted assistant emitting tool use requests (via standard schema) can interact with an MCP backend hosted on another platform.
 - A Claude model using MCP structure can leverage a local tool implemented using OpenAI-compatible tool handlers.
 - MindsDB or other MCP-compliant orchestrators can serve as an intermediary between stateless OpenAI tools and structured multi-turn MCP-compatible threads.